Managing email is a never-ending cycle of ups and downs.

 Templates (pre-saved responses) will be beneficial if you find yourself copying and pasting from old messages or repeating the same tasks in your emails.
 Use templates to speed up your responses.
 If you send follow-up emails to the same type of person repeatedly — like leads, customers, or team members — or send the same attachments, and cc the same people, templates will dramatically speed up your workflow.

 Superhuman's Snippets allow you to coast through email replies.
 Snippets are templates you create once, and then use over and over — effortlessly tailoring them for every recipient.
-In addition to creating templates out of email content, you can include attachments and add people to cc.
+In addition to creating templates out of email content, you can include attachments and CC (or BCC) people.

 Snippets include variables that allow you to send templated messages with personalized information.
 For example, a human resources manager interviewing candidates for a position can use Snippets to send templated replies to candidates, but personalize them with the recipient's name.